Editor's note: This blog was originally published in March 2023; it was updated to reflect new information.

 Between changing customer preferences and rising competitive pressures, it’s critical that manufacturing and service organizations keep up with digital transformation in the automotive industry.
-Fast-paced innovation is the new normal, and automation, robotics, and other advancements make vehicles more complex than ever before.
+Fast-paced innovation is the new normal, and automation, robotics, AI, and other advancements make vehicles more complex than ever before.
 As a result, inspections are also more challenging, raising the stakes for quality assurance.

 Unfortunately, whether they're being used to service a car or inspect a new part, traditional paper-based work instructions add more complexity than clarity—and your workforce might not have the contextual information it needs to drive efficiency.
-That’s why best-in-class automotive manufacturing and service organizations are using augmented reality (AR) to drive revenue growth, minimize costs, and boost efficiency with clear, in-context 3D work instructions.
+That’s why best-in-class automotive manufacturing and service organizations are using augmented reality (AR) to drive revenue growth, minimize costs, improve quality, and boost efficiency with clear, in-context 3D work instructions.

 AR technology displays clear digital information in the context of the user’s environment.
 The type of AR a technician needs depends on how they will be using it.
-Experts can provide remote assistance with AR via a smartphone or tablet, while in-depth 3D instructions can require a technician to be hands-free via an AR headset.
+For service technicians, having in-depth 3D instructions can require a technician to be hands-free via an AR headset.
 On the manufacturing floor, AI-enhanced visual inspections can significantly improve quality.
-Whatever the situation calls for, there’s a type of AR that can empower manufacturing and service teams to work on increasingly complex vehicles with confidence and efficiency.
+Whatever the situation calls for, there’s a type of AR that can empower manufacturing and service teams to work on increasingly complex vehicles and inspect them with confidence and efficiency.

 AR improves efficiency, productivity, and performance across manufacturing, service, and training departments, driving tangible outcomes such as: